-Comparison between one Battle Born LiFePO4 battery and two 6V GC2 batteries in series
+This is a comparison between one Battle Born LiFePO4 battery and two 6V GC2 batteries connected in series.

 Figure 1: Photograph of comparison test setup

 Two brand new Duracell Ultra high capacity 6 V batteries (Part number SLIGC115) were purchased from Batteries And Bulbs in Reno.
 These batteries have a capacity rating of 230 Ah.
 The batteries were fully charged by applying a 14.4 V charging voltage until the charging current fell below 1 Amp.
 After settling for 10 minutes, the batteries were discharged at a constant current until the battery voltages fell below 11.8 V. The discharge current among the tests varied between 10 A and 50 A. The results of the tests for 3 discharge currents are shown below.

 Figure 2: Voltage discharge curve comparisons for three discharge currents.

 What is clear from the curves in Figure 2 is that the relative performance is highly sensitive to the discharge rate of the batteries.
 At a 50 A discharge rate, the BB10012 can sustain above the 11.8 V cutoff for almost 2 hours, whereas the GC2 batteries cutout in less than an hour.
 At the lowest discharge rate, the BB10012 can deliver 10 A for around 9.5 hours, whereas the GC2 batteries last for over almost 12 hours.